lzantal/djskell/README.md

 ```
 **Note:** If you are on Mac and using 3.6 read below on how to fix SSL issue

-Above will use DJSkell tempalte to create a new django project.
+Above will use DJSkell template to create a new django project.
 It also has two additional shell files.
 - aenv
 - pdep